Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 To understand Varkey, you need to understand Ooty's history.

 What happened next is the most interesting part of the story.
 Local bakers — many of them migrants from Kerala — adapted European baking techniques to the ingredients, climate, and culinary preferences of the Nilgiris.
-Confectioners in the area employed several local and migrant labourers from Kerala to churn out large numbers of baked snacks to suit the tastes of British officials stationed there.
-Press Information Bureau
+Confectioners employed local and migrant labourers from Kerala to produce baked snacks to suit the tastes of British officials.
+The result was not a copy of anything European.
+It was something entirely new — a biscuit that could only be made here, in this climate, with this water, by these hands, in these ovens.

-After Independence, the product became an important item in the bakeries of Ooty, Coonoor, Kothagirim Manjoor, and Gudalur.
-The production and sales increased substantially.
-Angel One
+Over the following century, Varkey became inseparable from the identity of the Nilgiris.
+After Independence in 1947, the product became an important item in the bakeries of Ooty, Coonoor, Kotagiri, Manjoor, and Gudalur.
+Production and sales increased substantially.

 Today, there are more than 90 bakers in the region who manufacture Varkey.
-Navyug Global Every one of them uses a recipe and method passed down through generations.
+Every one of them uses a recipe and method passed down through generations.
 Every one of them will insist, with complete justification, that their version is the best.

 How Ooty Varkey Is Made — A 12-Hour Process That Cannot Be Rushed